Uberspace/lab/source/guide_goatcounter.rst

 .. note:: Check for updates_ regularly to stay informed about the newest version.

-When an update is available download a new release from the release page and follow the update instraction on the goatcounter-github_.
+When an update is available download a new release from the release page and follow the update instructions on the goatcounter-github_.

 ::